Getting Real ROI from a Voice AI Free Trial in India

 To move your validated agent into production, follow these steps:

-1. Set Up Batch Calling: If you need to dial hundreds of contacts, do not loop a single API call.
-Create a campaign in the Bolti dashboard.
+- Set Up Batch Calling: If you need to dial hundreds of contacts, do not loop a single API call.
+Create a campaign in the Bolti dashboard under the Campaigns tab.
 You can run Bulk campaigns (dialing a list of contacts once at a controlled rate) or Recurring campaigns (firing calls on a cron schedule, such as daily payment reminders).

-4. Analyze Costs: At a flat rate of ₹7/minute pay-as-you-go, you can easily calculate your return on investment.
+- Analyze Costs: At a flat rate of ₹6/minute pay-as-you-go, you can easily calculate your return on investment.
 Compare this to the cost of a human BDR or support agent, especially for high-volume, repetitive tasks.
 You can review our pricing page to see how this scales for your business.

 To see how other Indian businesses have successfully scaled their outbound and inbound operations, read our customer case studies.